UKHD-NP/advanced-python_course/tutorials/4_build_and_publish_your_own_package.md

    - Clear installation instructions (e.g., `pip install -r requirements.txt` followed by `pip install .`).
    - A description of what the package enables: expected inputs (FASTA proteins), intermediate processing steps (digestion, chromatography, MS simulation), and typical outputs (mz tables, fragment spectra).
    - A short overview of the functions in each module so newcomers immediately know how to run the workflow.
-   - A reference to the `ms_experiment_final.ipynb` notebook (placed either in `tutorials/` or the repo root) as an end-to-end example.
+   - A reference to the `tutorials/ms_experiment_final.ipynb` notebook as the end-to-end example.
 3. Use your final experiment notebook as an example on how to use your package.
-To this end, move or copy the finished notebook into `tutorials/ms_experiment_final.ipynb` (or keep it in the root) and mention its location in the README as the quickest way to try the package.
+Keep it in `tutorials/ms_experiment_final.ipynb` and mention this location in the README as the quickest way to try the package.
 4. Stage, commit, and push the new `requirements.txt`, README updates, and notebook placement.

 Once these steps are complete, your package mirrors the full proteomics pipeline and can be executed end-to-end inside `ms_experiment_final.ipynb`.